evernym/verity-sdk/docs/VerityApplicationProtocolExtensions.md

 * `connectionId` is the id of the connection to whom you want to send the credential
 * `credentialData`
 	* `id` unique UUID of the credential
+	* `name` name of the credential. eg: Driver's License
 	* `credDefId` Credential Definition ID of credential being sent
 	* `credentialValues` key-value pairs of credential attribute fields with the specified params defined in the credential definition